LinkedIn

 Product Designer since 2011

-Started career at a startup, followed by another, then to Upwork to New Relic to Lightstep to ServiceNow where I’m currently building platform-level AI experiences
+Started career at a startup, followed by another—both as a founding designer, then to New Relic to Upwork to Lightstep to ServiceNow where I’m currently building platform-level AI experiences

 Straightforward path to Design

-From an industrial design major in Korea to Carnegie Mellon University where I studied communication design and human-computer interaction
+Majored in industrial design at KAIST in Korea then moved to the US where I studied communication design and human-computer interaction at Carnegie Mellon University

 → my career snapshot (2 min read)